knnth3/Adventure/README.md

 - Optimization of all features to allow Adventure to run on lower end computers

 ###### The specs for running Adventure aren't too high as it's been tested on several laptops like Window's Surface but it is recommended to have around an Intel I7 core processor, GTX 960-970, and around 8 gb of ram.

+###### Some files may not load due to Github's file size limit.
+The project should still be able to be built and ran.